FREQUENTLY ASKED QUESTIONS

 The length of time depends on several things.
 First, there's the design of the costume itself.
 There's also the stamina of the performer to consider.
 Generally, we recommend giving a costumed character a break (where he can at least remove the head or mask) every 20-30 minutes.
 Hot outdoor and stuffy, crowded indoor conditions can reduce this time further.
-Again, using a Total Cool™ ice vest and collar will add to the wearer's comfort.
-These products are available for purchase here.

 "What should I consider when hiring a suit performer?"

 The person's ability to handle the physical discomforts of being in this type of costume is critical.
 Someone who has had mime or dance training is a plus because they can make their movements "read" through layers of foam and fur.
 However, even a talented performer in good physical shape can be claustrophobic.
 If possible, try to find someone with prior experience in a character suit.
 We can recommend a number of such performers in the Los Angeles area and throughout the United States.

 "Do you use high-end animatronics in your characters and puppets?"